ucbrise/clipper/README.md

 **Note: This quickstart works for the latest version of code.
 For a quickstart that works with the released version of Clipper available on PyPi, go to our [website](http://clipper.ai)**

-> This quickstart requires [Docker](https://www.docker.com/) and only supports Python2.
+> This quickstart requires [Docker](https://www.docker.com/) and supports Python 2.7, 3.5, and 3.6.

 #### Start a Clipper Instance and Deploy a Model